Atong Ang: Involvement over small-town lotteries

-In December 2017, PCSO general manager Alexander Balutan alleged that Ang offered PSCO to provide per month to PCSO if he was allowed to control small-town lotteries nationwide.
+In December 2017, then-PCSO general manager Alexander Balutan alleged that Ang offered PCSO to provide per month to PCSO if he was allowed to control small-town lotteries nationwide.
 He rejected as PCSO was generating a monthly revenue of from STLs.
 Ang denied the allegations.
-Ang said that the meeting where he provided PCSO Chairman Jose Jorge Corpuz the offer was intended in "shaking up" STLs to generate revenue for social services, and that he was told by Duterte to do so.
+Ang said that the meeting where he provided Then-PCSO Chairperson Jose Jorge Corpuz the offer was intended in "shaking up" STLs to generate revenue for social services, and that he was told by Duterte to do so.

 Barretto family feud

 In October 2019, Ang found himself entangled in a widely publicized altercation within the Barretto family during the wake of Miguel Barretto, father of actress and socialite Gretchen Barretto, with whom Ang has reportedly been in a partnership since 2017.
 The incident, which took place in the presence of then-President Rodrigo Duterte, reportedly escalated into a confrontation between Gretchen and her sister Marjorie Barretto, prompting security personnel to intervene.
 The dispute quickly spilled onto social media, where Gretchen launched pointed criticisms at Marjorie and her niece, actress Julia Barretto.
-The affair dominated headlines and became a fixture of national gossip coverage.

-Ang insists that Tony Boy Cojuangco, Gretchen Barretto's business partner, allegedly asked him to accompany Gretchen at the wake.
-Ang recalled the incident in a TV Patrol interview on October 24, 2019: "Tumawag sa akin si Tony (Boy Cojuangco).
-Sabi sa akin, ‘Pare, pakisamahan si Gretchen, baka mapaaway ‘yan doon.’
-Iyon ang sabi sa akin ni Tony.
-Sabi ko, ‘Sige, samahan ko na lang.’
-Kausap ko si Gretchen.
-‘Sige, samahan na lang kita’,".
-Ang admits that he travels often with Gretchen, but with a group of friends; should they be seen holding hands in public, it is because he is a “gentleman,”.